MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-sales-and-purchase-orders-during-batch-posting.md

 ---
     title: How to Print Sales and Purchase Orders During Batch Posting in Austria
-    description: After sales orders and purchase orders are batch posted, you can print the corresponding posted documents.
+    description: In Austria, after sales orders and purchase orders are batch posted, you can print the corresponding posted documents.

     documentationcenter: ''
     author: SorenGP